-- Students who pass the Theory I placement exam and are interested in passing into Music Theory II should contact the Director of Undergraduate Theory to schedule a separate placement exam.
+- Students who pass the Theory I diagnostic exam and are interested in passing into Music Theory II should contact the Director of Undergraduate Theory to schedule a separate diagnostic exam.

-Students who successfully passed Music Fundamentals (MUSI UN1002) are exempt from taking the online placement exam.
+Students who successfully passed Music Fundamentals (MUSI UN1002) are exempt from taking the online diagnostic exam.

 The exam consists of 5 sections, each one assessing your mastery of fundamental music-theoretical knowledge: (1) identifying pitches by name in treble, bass, alto, and tenor clefs; (2) writing ascending and descending major and minor scales; (3) key signatures, including relative and parallel keys; (4) intervals and interval inversions; and (5) triads in close position.
 Each section is timed, and you will need to devote around 30 minutes of uninterrupted time to complete the entire test.
 The test cannot be paused, and it may be taken only once per semester on an electronic device of your choice (smartphone, tablet, or computer; please make sure your technology is in working condition prior to starting the test).

-** Follow this link to take the exam now.
-You must register using your Columbia or Barnard email. **
+Click here to start the diagnostic exam.
+You must register using your Columbia or Barnard email.

 - All students who were enrolled in previous ET classes, and who received a grade of C- or better, advance to the next level in the next semester.